 - Men and women are designed for close relationship. - God made them for emotional and physical relationship.
-It is not good for people to be alone. - Men and women are designed for a close working partnership.
+It is not good for people to be alone. - Men and women are also designed for a close working partnership.
+God's purposes are accomplished in the best way when men and women work together in partnership.

-Jesus quoted this same passage in Matthew 19:4-6.
+Jesus quoted this same passage from Genesis in Matthew 19:4-6.
 Paul also quoted Genesis 2:24 as a definition of sexuality the way God planned it (1 Corinthians 6:16 and Ephesians 5:31).

-From all these passages we learn the following about God's design for family:
+From all these passages we learn the following about God's design for marriage: